Measles outbreak surging in Italy

 What's being done

-Health officials within Italian and Romanian departments of health as well as the WHO and European Centers for disease Control are working to control the current outbreaks.
+Health officials within Italian and Romanian departments of health as well as the WHO and European Centers for Disease Control are working to control the current outbreaks.

+"Opportunities for the identification of unvaccinated individuals and catch-up vaccination need to be reinforced," said Ammon.
+"Closing immunisation gaps in adolescents and adults who did not receive vaccination in the past, as well as strengthening routine childhood immunisation programmes, are vital to prevent future outbreaks and ensure adequate levels of protection."

 In Romania, large-scale vaccination campaigns are underway to reach those who remain unvaccinated.
 "These are driving people towards immunization sites," said Butler.